Emotionally Healthy Schools

 Facilitated Reflection sessions:

-Geographical cluster based group where staff can reflect on practice, share good working principles, and embed learning into their work with children and young people.
+This part of the offer can be accessed as a whole school during a twighlight session, or inset day as required.
+We provide a session where staff can reflect on practice, share good working principles, and embed learning into their work with children and young people.
 There may be a focus on specific themes relating to practice to explore improved ways of working, and self-care, whilst ensuring a supportive environment.

 Who should attend: Ideally this would be a member of staff that has attended our Mental Health Awareness Training and a consultation session, enabling them to reflect on strategies and resources that have been tried.